thomascarvalho/gatsby-plugin-mixpanel/README.md

 [![npm package](https://img.shields.io/npm/v/gatsby-plugin-mixpanel.svg?style=flat-square)](https://www.npmjs.org/package/gatsby-plugin-mixpanel)

 # gatsby-plugin-mixpanel

-Add [mixpanel](https://www.mixpanel.com) on your gatsby website.
-This plugin makes it easy to integrate [react-mixpanel](https://github.com/neciu/react-mixpanel) on your [gatsby](https://github.com/gatsbyjs/gatsby) website
+This plugin is to facilitate [mixpanel](https://www.mixpanel.com) (integration with [react-mixpanel](https://github.com/neciu/react-mixpanel)) on your [gatsby](https://github.com/gatsbyjs/gatsby) projet

 ## Install

-`npm install --save gatsby-plugin-mixpanel`
+`npm install --save gatsby-plugin-mixpanel` or `yarn add gatsby-plugin-mixpanel`

-or

-`yarn add gatsby-plugin-mixpanel`

 ## How to use

-Declare the plugin in your gatsby-config.js and set mixpanel api token
+Add the plugin in your gatsby-config.js and set your mixpanel api token

 ```javascript
 plugins: [